 - Wrap warm hot-water bottles in towels (to prevent burning your pet) and place on pet’s abdomen.

-If his temperature is above 95 degrees, retake his temperature every 10 to 15 minutes to see how severe the hypothermia is while doing the warming techniques.
-Once his temperature is 100 degrees or higher, you can remove the hot-water bottle but be sure to keep him warm.
-Be sure to get him checked by a veterinarian the same day even when his temperature is reaches 99 or higher because one incidence of hypothermia can be harmful and make him prone to it again.
+If their temperature is above 95 degrees, retake their temperature every 10 to 15 minutes to see how severe the hypothermia is while doing the warming techniques.
+Once their temperature is 100 degrees or higher, you can remove the hot-water bottle but be sure to keep them warm.
+Be sure to get them checked by a veterinarian the same day even when their temperature is reaches 99 or higher because one incidence of hypothermia can be harmful and make them prone to it again.

-If your pet doesn’t respond to warming up his body within 30 to 45 minutes, go to straight to emergency vet clinic.
+If your pet doesn’t respond to warming up their body within 30 to 45 minutes, go to straight to emergency vet clinic.

 Hypothermia can be prevented by not allowing your cat outside for too long in very cold weather or near frigid water.
-Be aware of how well your pet tolerates the cold as very young, very old pets, as well as those with short hair can be most susceptible to hypothermia.
-If that’s the case, consider keeping your cat indoors.
+Be aware of how well your pet tolerates the cold as very young pets, very old pets, and those with short hair can be most susceptible to hypothermia.
+If that describes your cat, consider keeping them indoors.

 Above all, use common sense.
 If it’s too cold for you to venture outside (even while bundled up), chances are the same goes for your dog or cat.